Terms of service • Privacy policy • Legal notice

 - When a user visits a page with Google Analytics, their browser automatically sends data to Google for online advertising and commission purposes.

-- Through this process, Google accesses personal information like IP addresses, helping them track visitor origins and clicks and generate commission settlements.
+- Through this process, Google accesses personal information like IP addresses, helping it track visitor origins and clicks and generate commission settlements.

 - The cookie saves personal information like access time, location, and the user’s visit frequency to the website.